UFOs: The Psychic Dimension

 5. Lightforms and bioforms

 7. The visitors

 10. Mythology and astral visitations

 Any light or object that is seen in the atmosphere and is not immediately identifiable is by definition an unidentified flying object, or UFO – which does not necessarily mean an extraterrestrial spacecraft.
-There have been hundreds of thousands of UFO sightings all over the world during the past 60 years.
+There have been hundreds of thousands of UFO sightings all over the world since the 1940s.
 It is generally agreed that 90 to 95% of all sightings can be attributed to misidentification of ordinary phenomena.
 Of the rest, some remain unexplained due to insufficient evidence, but in a great many instances there is abundant evidence from reliable witnesses, but no conventional explanation.
 As Lord Hill-Norton, a former Chief of the British Defence Staff, has said: ‘the evidence is now so consistent and so overwhelming that no reasonably intelligent person can deny that something unexplained is going on in our atmosphere’.1 He criticizes what he calls the ‘little green men ha-ha-ha’ syndrome – the tendency to dismiss with ridicule a phenomenon that merits careful investigation.

 Surveys show that about 7 to 10% of adults have seen what they believed to be a UFO.
 But only about 1 in 10 witnesses report what they have seen, usually out of fear of ridicule.
 There are between 5 and 10 thousand reports of close encounters, involving observations of UFO occupants and sometimes interaction with them.2 Close-encounter reports in particular are often so bizarre and surreal that even many ufologists prefer to ignore their full implications.